SylviaOne/Repo-hub/README.md

-## What do you call a group of disorganized cats?
-A cat-tastrophe.
+## Did you hear the one about the giant pickle?
+He was kind of a big dill.